 \subsection{$P$-values of Paired t-tests}

 Table \ref{tab:ner} presents the scores of NER and XNLI tasks for different input types across various language settings.
 To assess the significance of the observed differences, we performed paired t-tests.
+To be specific, we run a paired, two-sided t-test, to allow for differences in either direction.
+For each pair of input types (e.g., (Rom, Ortho), (Ortho, Cipher), etc.), we take the scores for all languages available in the task.
+The number of observations for each test varies depending on the languages available for each task.
+For example, in NER, the t-test for unseen languages (p-values in the upper triangle in \Cref{fig:ttest-pvalue} (a)) uses 81 observations, and for seen languages (p-values in the lower triangle of the same figure), 31.
+We select observations in the same manner in other tasks as well.
 Figure \ref{fig:ttest-pvalue} displays the corresponding $p$-values derived from these tests.
 The results show that transliteration (IPA, Rom, Cipher) significantly benefits Ortho for unseen languages.
 For NER, Rom and Ortho perform on par for seen languages, while there is no significant difference across any input types for XNLI.